howard-haowen/howard-haowen.github.io/README.md

 - Jiang, Haowen.
 2021a.
 Argument nominalization in Formosan languages: A functional-typological approach.
 In Sung-yeo Chung & Masayoshi Shibatani (eds.), 体言化理論と言語分析 (*Nominalization Theory and Linguistic Analysis*), 295-323.
 Osaka: Osaka University Press.
 [Amazon](https://www.amazon.com/体言化理論と言語分析-Nominalization-Theory-Linguistic-Analysis-Japanese-ebook/dp/B094ZSCJRT)

-- Chen, Shiwei, & Haowen Jiang.
+- Chen, Shiwei & Haowen Jiang.
 2020.
 Ways of talking about the past The semantics of -*in*- and =*in* in Bunun.
 In Henry Y. Chang & Hui-chuan J. Huang (eds.), *Papers from the Austronesian Formal Linguistics Association 25 (JSEALS Special Publication No. 5)*, 1-21.
 Honolulu: University of Hawai'i Press. [pdf](https://howard-haowen.github.io/pdf/Chen-Jiang2020.pdf)

 - Jiang, Haowen & Loren Billings.
 2015.
 Person-based ordering of pronominal clitics in Rikavung Puyuma: An inverse analysis.
 In Amber Camp, Yuko Otsuka, Claire Stabile & Nozomi Tanaka (eds.), *AFLA 21: The Proceedings of the 21st Meeting of the Austronesian Formal Linguistics Association (Asia-Pacific Linguistics 25)*, 87–106.
 Canberra: Australian National University. [pdf](https://howard-haowen.github.io/pdf/Jiang-Billings2015.pdf)